My Skillset

 OOP - Object Oriented Programming

 An object's interface is the collection of methods that can be called from outside the object.
-It is bad practice to manipulate the object's data by bypassing the interface.
+It is bad practice to manipulate the object's data directly by bypassing the interface.
+This is one of the main principles of OOP - code to an objects interface, not the code implemented behind the interface.

 Lyx Document Processor